lalomorales22/oss-batch-processor/README.md

 **Performance:**
 - This is designed for overnight processing with the gpt-oss:20b model from ollama
+- See [REQUIREMENTS_GUIDE.md](REQUIREMENTS_GUIDE.md) for detailed dependency information

-For detailed troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md)
+For comprehensive troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md)

 ## 💡 Use Cases